pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

     On screen Keyboard for frequency control.

-    Tuningstep control for all broad and ham bands (except FM)
+    Tuningstep control for all broadcast and ham bands (except FM)

     Mute.